gettalong/hexapdf/man/man1/hexapdf.1.md

 character '**e**' represents the last page and can be used instead of a single number or in a range.
 The pages are used in the order in which the are specified.

+If the start number of a page range is higher than the end number, the pages are used in the reverse order.

+Step values can be used with page ranges.
+If a range is followed by <var>/STEP</var>, <var>STEP - 1</var> pages are skipped after each used page.

 Additionally, the page numbers and ranges can be suffixed with a rotation modifier: **l** (for rotating a page left, i.e. 90 degrees counterclockwise), **r** (for rotating a page right, i.e. 90 degrees clockwise), **d** (for rotating a page 180 degrees) and **n** (for removing any set page